Faculty Development Resources

 Academic Leadership Program

 The Academic Leadership Program is designed to refine leadership skills for distinguished senior faculty.
-The program provides the foundation for success in the roles of chairman, division chief or center director.
-The program engages distinguished faculty from the Owen School of Management, senior School of Medicine leaders, leaders from the School of Nursing, the Lipscomb University Institute for Conflict Management and leaders from Meharry Medical College.
+The program provides the foundation for success in the roles of chairperson, division chief or center director.
+The program engages distinguished faculty from the Owen School of Management, senior School of Medicine leaders, and the Lipscomb University Institute for Conflict Management.

 Department Administrator Roundtable Series